Anthony Hoffman Dentist Hillsboro BUTTON Request an Appointment

 Another reason for wisdom teeth extraction is the prevention of cavities and gum disease.

 Wisdom teeth, especially those partially erupted, are hard to clean due to their location at the back of the mouth.
-This can lead to the buildup of bacteria and plaque, increasing the risk of decay and periodontal disease.
+Food can easily become caught between wisdom teeth and adjacent teeth, which increases the risk of decay and infection.

 As a Precaution